mckenn0n/difImage/README.md

     python3 main.py .4 300

-Find the differences in a set of images
+Highlight areas of of change in a set of images.